 When speaking for long periods of time, we can quickly become dehydrated.
 This also affects the speed and tone of your voice.
 Mucus protects these vocal cords, and staying hydrated ensures that everything is working properly.
 If you are dehydrated, your vocal fold tissues may become dry and even permanently injured.

-Keep a glass of water close by and take regular sips to keep your mouth and throat from going dry.
-This will also allow you to take a small break and refocus yourself before speaking again!
+Remember to drink enough before your live broadcast, and keep a glass of water close by.
+That way, you can take regular sips to keep your mouth and throat from going dry.
+This will also allow you to take a small break and refocus yourself before speaking again.
+Make sure turn your head away from your mic when taking a sip to avoid any slurping noises on air!

 Listen to yourself